 Over the course of tens of millions of years, these carbon-based deposits have been converted by the combined effect of heat, pressure and bacterial action gradually changing this dead plant matter into a combustible organic fuel such as coal, crude oil, and natural gas.
 Then nearly all fossil fuels are derived from dead organic matter.

 Most of the world’s energy we consume is obtained by the burning of fossil fuels with the major sources being coal, petroleum and natural gas.
 These carbon based materials took millions of year to form so we cannot make more of it in a short space of time.
 That’s why these types of fuel sources are called non-renewable.

 Today, people all around the world use these naturally occurring fuels to meet nearly all of their energy needs, such as powering cars, producing electricity for light and for heating their homes.
 They generate energy and heat through burning in air or with oxygen derived from air called “combustion”.
-The energy released can then be used for a variety of purposes.

 The simplest devices that uses them as a fuel source are stoves in which people can take advantage of the heat produced from their combustion and for some people, burning solid wood and coal can make the difference between being comfortably warm and freezing.